-- 1. Applicants who have been awarded one of the following Degree of Bachelor of Science will be directly admitted to the programme: - a.
-Econometrics and Operations Research; - b.
-Economics and Business Economics, Economics; - c.
-Economics and Business Economics, Economics and Management of Information; - d.
-Economics and Business Economics, Emerging Markets; - e.
-Economics and Business Economics, International Business Economics; - f.
-International Business, No specialisation; and - g.
-International Business, Emerging Markets. - 2.
+- 1. Applicants who have been awarded one of the following Degree of Bachelor of Science offered by Maastricht University will be directly admitted to the programme: - a.
+Econometrics and Operations Research (SBE); - b.
+Economics and Business Economics, Economics (SBE); - c.
+Economics and Business Economics, Economics and Management of Information (SBE); - d.
+Economics and Business Economics, Emerging Markets (SBE); - e.
+Economics and Business Economics, International Business Economics (SBE); - f.
+International Business, No specialisation (SBE); - g.
+International Business, Emerging Markets (SBE); and - h.
+Global Studies (FASoS) - 2.
 Applicants having been awarded one of the following Academic Minor and fulfil the requirements mentioned below, will be directly admitted to the programme: - a. provide proof of having obtained a (University of Applied Sciences) Bachelor's Degree and provide a transcript of exam subjects and grades; and - b. provide proof of having successfully completed the pre-master Strategic Business Management and Marketing (SBM) at Breda University of Applied Sciences; or - c. provide proof of having successfully completed an academic minor or the minor ICT at Hogeschool Zuyd; and - d. submit a positive recommendation by Hogeschool Zuyd, to be received at the end of the programme of the University of Applied Sciences, and if this recommendation is approved by the Board of Admission.
 If a student does not receive a positive recommendation or if the recommendation is not approved, they can only be admitted based on admission by the Board of Admissions as indicated in article 2.2 and 2.3.